- Our People

 Our diversity and inclusion efforts create the foundation for a Chapman community that supports equal opportunities for individuals of different races, ethnicities, religions, sexes, ages, sexual orientations, gender identities or expressions, and abilities.

 Chapman’s Affinity Groups provide focused mentoring and support for our diverse attorney population.
 The Affinity Groups offer opportunities to Chapman attorneys through business development guidance and leadership training, networking events, mentoring, and career advancement.
-Each of our three groups — the Ethnically Diverse, LGBTQ, and Women’s Affinity Groups — addresses the unique challenges that relate to the circumstances of the demographic of the group.
+Each of our groups — the Ethnically Diverse, LGBTQ, Women’s, Working Parents, Attorneys with Disabilities and their Allies, and Jewish Attorneys affinity groups — addresses the unique challenges that relate to the circumstances of the demographic of the group.

 Ethnically Diverse @ Chapman